egermano/Site-backup-to-Amazon-S3/README.md

 But, we don't want to think about it until something breaks!
 So enter `crontab -e` and insert the following after editing the folders

-	# daily MySQL backup to S3 (not on first day of month or sundays)
+	# daily Site backup to S3 (not on first day of month or sundays)
 	0 3 2-31 * 1-6 sh /home/youruser/sitebackup.sh day
-	# weekly MySQL backup to S3 (on sundays, but not the first day of the month)
+	# weekly Site backup to S3 (on sundays, but not the first day of the month)
 	0 3 2-31 * 0 sh /home/youruser/sitebackup.sh week
-	# monthly MySQL backup to S3
+	# monthly Site backup to S3
 	0 3 1 * * sh /home/youruser/sitebackup.sh month

 Or, if you'd prefer to have the script determine the current date and day of the week, insert the following after editing the folders